Getty Conservation Institute

 The Getty Conservation Institute (GCI), located in Los Angeles, California, is a program of the J. Paul Getty Trust.
 It is headquartered at the Getty Center but also has facilities at the Getty Villa, and commenced operation in 1985.
 The GCI is a private international research institution dedicated to advancing conservation practice through the creation and delivery of knowledge.
 It "serves the conservation community through scientific research, education and training, model field projects, and the dissemination of the results of both its own work and the work of others in the field" and "adheres to the principles that guide the work of the Getty Trust: service, philanthropy, teaching, and access."
 GCI has activities in both art conservation and architectural conservation.

-GCI conducts scientific research related to art conservation.
-It offers formal education and training programs, and it has published a number of scholarly books.
+GCI conducts scientific research related to art, built heritage, and visual culture conservation.
+The institution offers professional workshops and training courses, and has an active publications program, many of which are free of charge.
 GCI has supported field projects around the world to preserve cultural heritage.